 6. LinkedIn has seen a revenue increase of 37% with engagement continuing to rise, which is highlighted by LinkedIn sessions growth by over 30%.

 According to Microsoft’s official report for Q3 of 2018, LinkedIn is one of its most successful earners.
-Gaining an increase in revenue of 37% compared to the last quarter, LinkedIn is well on the way to catch up with the revenue that Facebook and Instagram make.
+Gaining an increase in revenue of 37% compared to the Q2 of 2018, LinkedIn is well on the way to catch up with the revenue that Facebook and Instagram make.

 In addition to increasing its quarterly revenue significantly, the percentage of engagement for LinkedIn users has also improved by a substantial amount in 2018—more than 30%.

-7. LinkedIn is ranked as the 20th most popular website.
+7. LinkedIn is ranked as the 17th most popular website in the US.

 On average, 18.1% of its visits come via search engine, while others are direct visits, with the average time spent on the website at just over 6 minutes, helping significantly with its high ranking.
 This is what LinkedIn stats suggest, anyway.